 Thickness

-Thickness refers to the distance between two opposite sides of a geotextile material, usually measured in millimeters (mm) or inches (in).
-Thicker geotextile products provide better strength and longevity in the desired areas of applications.
+Thickness refers to the distance between the two surfaces of a geotextile, typically measured in millimeters (mm) or inches (in).
+Thicker geotextile fabrics usually deliver higher strength, durability, and longer service life in construction and engineering projects.

 Stiffness

-Stiffness characterizes the ability of a geotextile material to go back to its original shape after being exposed to external forces.
-You have to consider stiffness where your project is on an irregular surface.
+Stiffness describes the ability of a geotextile to return to its original shape after being exposed to external forces.
+Projects built on irregular or uneven surfaces often require geotextiles with strong stiffness for proper performance and stability.

 Density

-Density is the mass a geotextile material per unit volume.
-It is typically expressed in grams per cubic centimeter (g/cm³).
-Geotextiles with higher density have greater resistance to penetration and reduced pore spaces.
-Low density will offer your project increased porosity.
+Density is the mass of a geotextile per unit volume, usually expressed in grams per cubic centimeter (g/cm³).
+High-density geotextiles provide excellent resistance to penetration and smaller pore spaces, while low-density geotextiles offer greater porosity and improved water flow capacity.

 Mechanical Properties of Geotextile